 Property Туре Description Repository string A URI providing the location of the repository that contains the JSON file(s) to be included.
-The filenames of the JSON files contained in the repository are expected to follow the Redfish Schema filename conventions.
-If absent, the repository location shall be the Redfish Schema Repository (https://redfish.dmtf.org/schemas).
-MinVersion string The minimum version required by this Redfish Profile.
-If this property is absent, the minimum value shall be '1.0.0'.
-ReadRequirement string Resource-level requirement for this schema; see ReadRequirement clause.
+The filenames of the JSON files contained in the repository are expected to follow the Redfish schema filename conventions.
+If absent, the repository location shall be the Redfish schema repository (http://redfish.dmtf.org/schemas).
+MinVersion string The minimum version required by this Redfish profile.
+The version shall be represented using a <major>.<minor>.<errata> format, including an optional errata version.
+If this property is absent, the minimum value shall be 1.0.0.</errata></minor></major> ReadRequirement string Resource-level requirement for this schema.
+See the Read requirement clause.
 Purpose string A description of the purpose of this requirement.
 This text can provide justification or reasoning behind the requirement for use in the profile documentation.
-ConditionalRequirements object Resource-level conditional requirements that apply to instances of this schema; see Conditional requirements clause.
+ConditionalRequirements object Resource-level conditional requirements that apply to instances of this schema.
+See the Conditional requirements clause.
 CreateResource boolean Specifies a requirement that a user may create an instance of this resource type.
-This normally applies to Redfish Collections.
+This normally applies to Redfish resource collections.
 If this property is absent, there is no requirement to support creation of instances of this resource type.

-DeleteResource boolean Specifies a requirement that a user may delete an instance of this resource type.
-This normally applies to Redfish Collections.
+Property Туре Description DeleteResource boolean Specifies a requirement that a user may delete an instance of this resource type.
+This normally applies to Redfish resource collections.
 If this property is absent, there is no requirement to support deletion of instances of this resource type.
 UpdateResource boolean Specifies a requirement that a user may update an instance of this resource type.
 If this property is absent, there is no requirement to support updating instances of this resource type, but individual property-level read-write requirements apply.
-URIs array An array of URI references to which the

-Property Туре Description ReadRequirement and WriteRequirement are applied.
-The values shall follow the Resource URI pattern definition specified in the Redfish Specification.
+URIS array An array of URI references to which the ReadRequirement and WriteRequirement are applied.
+The values shall follow the resource URI pattern definition specified in the Redfish Specification .

-8.4.1.0.1.
-URI patterns
+9.4.1.0.1 URI patterns